Skip to main content

 Seasonal timing and when to visit

 The French-Japanese format here means the kitchen pays close attention to seasonal produce sourcing, French technique applied to ingredients that shift with the calendar.
 If you're returning after a first visit, timing your next reservation around seasonal transitions (spring and autumn are the periods when both French and Japanese culinary traditions lean hardest into seasonal product) gives you the leading chance of seeing the menu at its most considered.
 Autumn in Hong Kong, roughly October through November, is also when the city's dining scene is at its most active and the weather makes a Central dinner outing direct.
-Lunch is worth considering if you haven't tried it: the format is the same, the room is less charged, the price-to-experience ratio tends to be stronger at midday than dinner.
+Lunch works if you haven't tried it: the format is the same, the room is less charged, the price-to-experience ratio tends to be stronger at midday than dinner.
 Chef Julien Tongourian leads the kitchen, with the menu reflecting the Robuchon house philosophy of restrained precision rather than seasonal showmanship, but the ingredients themselves do the seasonal talking.

 Practical details